Toyota Supra: Fourth generation (A80; 1993)

 For this generation, the Supra received a new six-speed Getrag/Toyota V160 gearbox on the turbo models while the naturally aspirated models were equipped with a five-speed manual W58 transmission, revised from the previous model.
 Each model was offered with a four-speed automatic with manual shifting mode.

-All vehicles were equipped with five-spoke aluminum alloy wheels, the naturally aspirated models had 16-inch wheels and the turbo models had 17-inch wheels.
-The difference in wheel size was to accommodate the larger brakes equipped as standard on the turbo model, but in Japan were optional extras.
+All vehicles were equipped with five-spoke aluminium alloy wheels.
+The naturally aspirated models had 16-inch wheels while the turbo models had 17-inch wheels with 235/45/17 front and 255/40/17 rear tyres.
+The difference in wheel size was to accommodate the larger brakes equipped as standard on the turbo model, but in Japan were optional equipment.
+The turbo models had 4-piston front calipers with 2-piston rear calipers.
+The naturally aspirated models came equipped with dual front and single rear piston calipers.
 Both models had a space saver spare tyre on a steel rim to save both space and weight.
+All models used a double-wishbone suspension front and rear.

 Toyota took measures to reduce the weight of this new model.
-Aluminium was used for the hood, targa top (when fitted), front crossmember, oil and transmission pans, and forged upper suspension A-arms.
-Other measures included hollow carpet fibers, magnesium-alloy steering wheel, plastic gas tank and lid, dished out head bolts, gas injected rear spoiler, and a single pipe exhaust.
-Despite having more features such as dual airbags, traction control, larger brakes, wheels, tires, and an additional turbocharger, the car was at least 200 lb lighter than its predecessor.
+Aluminium was used for the bonnet, targa top (when fitted), front crossmember, oil and transmission pans, and forged upper suspension A-arms.
+Other measures included hollow carpet fibres, magnesium-alloy steering wheel, plastic gas tank and lid, dished out head bolts, gas injected rear spoiler, and a single pipe exhaust.
+Despite having more features such as dual airbags, traction control, larger brakes, wheels, tyres, and an additional turbocharger, the car was at least 200 lb lighter than its predecessor.
 The base model with a manual transmission had a curb weight of 3210 lb.
 The targa top added 40 lb of weight while the automatic transmission added 55 lb.
-The fourth generation model had a 51:49 (front:rear) weight distribution.
+The fourth-generation model had a 51:49 (front:rear) weight distribution.
 The turbo model weighed 3450 lb with a manual transmission while the automatic added another 10 lb to the overall weight.
 Weight distribution was 53% front and 47% rear.
-The Supra was heavier than the Mazda RX-7 and all aluminium bodied Acura/Honda NSX, but was lighter than the Mitsubishi 3000GT VR-4.
+The Supra was heavier than the Mazda RX-7 and all aluminium bodied Acura/Honda NSX (weighing about the same amount as the Nissan 300ZX), but was lighter than the Mitsubishi 3000GT VR-4.

-By the late 1990s, sales of all sport coupes were declining in North America.
-Furthermore, a stronger yen pushed prices up in markets outside Japan.
+By the late 1990s, sales of all sport coupes were declining in North America, and a stronger yen pushed prices up in markets outside Japan.
 The Supra was withdrawn from the Canadian market in 1996 and the US in 1998.
 The Turbo was not available in 1998 in California Air Resources Board (CARB) states.
 Production continued in Japan until August 2002, ceasing owing to restrictive emission standards.